MHaringa/insurancerating/docs/reference/edit_smoothing.md

 - slope_adjustment:

-  Positive numeric scalar controlling the change in slope after `slope_from`.
+  Positive numeric scalar controlling the change in slope after `from`.
   The default `1` leaves the curve unchanged.
 Values above 1 strengthen the remaining change; values between 0 and 1 flatten it.
 This argument is available only in `edit_smoothing()`.

-- slope_from:

-  Optional numeric anchor from which `slope_adjustment` is applied.
-  Required when `slope_adjustment` differs from 1 and must lie below the upper boundary of the supported smoothing range.

 - transition: